Plan your visit

 Boathouse No.7 is now closed for the winter season.
 The restaurant will re-open on 16 - 24 February for Hamsphire February half term and will close until 26 March 2019.
 The Copper Kettle on HMS Warrior, Boathouse 4 Restaurant and Costa Coffee remain open during this time.

 Muster your crew and grab a coffee and a sit down as you plot your visit, or dock for some tea and cake before you set sail for home.

 For families and individuals who love a spot of al fresco dining, while taking in the salty sea air and spectacular views, there are three picnic areas to choose from.
 Porter's Garden is a quiet leafy sanctuary, while Port Arena allows visitors to enjoy a picnic lunch while marvelling at history in the flesh.
 For simpler tastes, take a pew outside Boathouse No.7, sit back and admire the fantastic architecture.

 After your visit to Portsmouth Historic Dockyard you'll definitely want to take home a memento.
 With its four choices of shopping outlets, there's plenty to browse.
-Perhaps a replica Tudor artefact from our Mary Rose Shop or a genuine oak or copper salvage piece from Nauticalia store may prick your interest?
+Perhaps a copper salvage piece from Nauticalia store may prick your interest?
 Or browse 6000 sq feet of 17th and 20th Century paintings in the Antiques Storehouse before checking out the National Museum Royal Navy shop.